 Reflection and transmission detectors:

-- The AXUV-100G photodiode mounted in can be installed for absorption measurements.
+- The AXUV-100G photodiode can be installed for absorption measurements.

 - Sodium salicylate-covered window with attached photomultiplier detector is used for reflectance measurements.